snyderc08/DM2017/README.md

 Once the Skimmer.cc is saved type make into the terminal to create Skimmer.h

 The next step is to modify Submit_batch.jdl, Submit_run2.sh and InputSamples.txt in similar manner as done for the Skimmer.cc.
 You do not need to type make because Makefile is only for the skimmer.
+Just remember with these 4 files to change the path.
+If the main path is the same for all submitions you can just change the InputSamples.txt.

 Now you are ready to submit by typing into terminal